meteor/meteor/content/blaze.md

 After reading this guide, you'll know:

-1. How to use the Spacebars syntax, used to define Blaze templates.
+1. How to use the Spacebars syntax, used to define templates rendered by the Blaze engine.
 2. Best practice towards creating reusable components in Blaze.
 3. How the Blaze rendering engine works under the hood and some techniques to best use it.
 4. How to test Blaze templates.